 RoboForm also comes with:

 - Password security auditing.

 I like RoboForm’s 2FA options — in my tests, RoboForm integrated well with Google Authenticator, and I had no trouble using biometric logins to access my RoboForm account.
 However, I don’t like that RoboForm doesn’t support USB 2FA tools like YubiKey (unlike Dashlane and Keeper).

-All of RoboForm’s features work well, but my favorite is the secure bookmarks storage.
-This standout feature allowed me to save and sync bookmarks from my desktop browser onto any device with RoboForm installed (like my mobile phone) — so I was able to instantly access all of my favorite sites no matter which device or browser I was using!
+All of RoboForm’s features work well, but my favourite is the secure bookmarks storage.
+This standout feature allowed me to save and sync bookmarks from my desktop browser onto any device with RoboForm installed (like my mobile phone) — so I was able to instantly access all of my favourite sites no matter which device or browser I was using!

 RoboForm Free has form filling, password strength auditing, and secure bookmarks storage.
 RoboForm Everywhere is where you get syncing across an unlimited number of devices, 2FA, and cloud backup.
 RoboForm Everywhere Family is the same, but it adds licenses for up to 5 users.

 RoboForm is a good password manager with the best form filler on the market.
 RoboForm also has additional features like 2FA, password strength auditing, secure bookmarks storage, secure cloud storage, and more.
 RoboForm’s free plan comes with a 30-day free trial of RoboForm’s premium Everywhere plan.
 All RoboForm purchases have a 30-day money-back guarantee.

 LastPass is secure, feature-rich, user friendly, and has a really good free plan — LastPass Free is one of the rare free password managers that lets individual users store unlimited passwords (on unlimited devices) and share unlimited passwords (with only 1 user).